-^{28.} For the recent studies regarding inflation forecast using the Phillips curve, see Fuhrer (1995), Gordon (1997), Stock and Watson (1999), and Fukuda and Keida (2001), for example.
+28 For the recent studies regarding inflation forecast using Phillips curve, see Fuhrer(1995), Gordon(1997), Stock and Watson(1999), and Fukuda and Keida(2001) for example.

-^{29.} In many instances of prior research, NAIRU has been estimated by using past inflation lag terms as the expected rate of inflation and adopting a function such that the sum of the coefficients is one.
-However, prior Japanese research indicates that the performance of estimation deteriorates when the restriction introduced on the sum of the coefficients equals one (Higo and Nakada [1999]).
+29 In many instances of prior research, NAIRU has been estimated by using past inflation lag terms as the expected rate of inflation and adopting a function such that the sum of the coefficients is 1.
+However, prior Japanese research indicates that the performance of estimation deteriorates when the restriction introduced on the sum of the coefficients = 1(Higo and Nakada [2000]).
 Therefore, in this analysis, I have not placed a restriction on the sum of the coefficients.
-To absorb the expected inflation rate and inertia, which cannot be fully supplemented by inflation lag terms, I also adopted the constant term.
-Using survey data as a proxy variable for the expected inflation rate under the Carlson-Parkin method is another possible option.
-But as improvement of the expected inflation expectation (Nakayama and Oshima [1999] and Fukuda and Keida [2001] are recent examples of using the Carlson-Parkin method and estimation of the Phillips curve based on those results).
+For absorbing expected inflation rate and inertia which cannot be fully supplemented by inflation lag terms, I also adopted the constant term.
+Using survey data as a proxy variable for expected inflation rate under the Carlson-Parkin method is another possible option.
+But as improvement of the expected inflation variable is not the primary concern of this paper, I have followed conventional methods for the inflation expectation (Nakayama and Oshima [1999] and Fukuda and Keida [2001] are recent examples of using the Carlson-Parkin method and estimation of Phillips curve based on those results).

-dependent variable, I used the CPI lag term for the expected inflation rate.
+estimations using WAGE as a dependent variable, I used the CPI lag term for the expected inflation rate.
 The period of estimation covers the period between the first quarter of 1986 and the first quarter of 2000.

-For purposes of comparison, similar estimations were undertaken in cases where the unemployment rate (u), the gap between the unemployment rate and the equilibrium unemployment rate (ugap), the effective ratio of job offers to applicants (yukou), and the output gap (gdpgap1, gdpgap2) were used instead of flow data.
+For purposes of comparison, similar estimations were undertaken in cases where unemployment rate (u), the gap between the unemployment rate and the equilibrium unemployment rate (ugap), the effective ratio of job offers to applicants (yukou), and output gap (gdpgap1, gdpgap2) were used instead of flow data.
 To eliminate the simultaneous equation bias, all independent flow and other variables were shifted by one term.30